An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Mathematical formulation

 \LinesNotNumbered The LP model minimizes generation costs and the penalized slack variables \eqref{lp_model:obj}.
 KCL is employed in constraints \eqref{lp_model:fk_law} to ensure power flow conservation at each node of the graph.
 Next, KVL is applied in constraints \eqref{lp_model:j_kvl} and \eqref{lp_model:k_kvl} to model power flow for existing transmission lines and candidate transmission lines in the restricted set, respectively.
 Constraints \eqref{lp_model:j_fub} and \eqref{lp_model:k_fub} set the capacities of the circuits.
 Differences in phase angles are computed in \eqref{lp_model:delta_theta} and the total power generation at each bus is enforced by constraints \eqref{lp_model:g_bus}.
 Finally, constraints \eqref{lp_model:g_bus_domain}--\eqref{lp_model:end_domains} model the domain of the variables.
 This formulation allows power flows to exceed line capacities, subject to a penalty in the objective function \eqref{lp_model:obj}, where $\lambda$ is a sufficiently large penalty factor.

 The complete extensive-form MIP model for STEP is presented in \eqref{model:obj}--\eqref{model:x_domain}. \LinesNotNumbered

 The objective function \eqref{model:obj} minimizes the total investment cost of new transmission lines and the expected operational cost of generation, weighted by the probabilities of the scenarios.
-For scenario $s \in \mathcal{S}$ in the MIP model, KCL, KVL for existing lines, the difference between voltage angles, variable $g^{bus}_{bs}$, and the domain variables $g_{is}$, $\theta_{bs}$, $f^0_{js}$, and $f^1_{ks}$, are modeled in a similar fashion as in the LP model.
+For scenario $s \in \mathcal{S}$ in the MIP model, KCL, KVL for existing lines, the difference between voltage angles, variable $g^{bus}_{bs}$, and the domain \blue{of} variables $g_{is}$, $\theta_{bs}$, $f^0_{js}$, and $f^1_{ks}$, are modeled in a similar fashion as in the LP model.
 Constraints \eqref{model:k_ohm_law} model power flow for candidate transmission lines, where $M_k, k \in \mathcal{K}$, are sufficiently large numbers.
 Constraints \eqref{model:j_fub} and \eqref{model:k_fub} set the capacities of the lines.
-Finally, constraints \eqref{model:x_domain} model the domain of investment variable $x_k$, that indicates which candidate lines to construct for all scenarios.
+Finally, constraints \eqref{model:x_domain} model the domain of investment variable $x_k$, that indicates which candidate lines to construct for all scenarios. \blue{In the context of stochastic optimization, $x_k$ denotes the first-stage (here-and-now) decisions, whereas the remaining variables correspond to the second-stage (wait-and-see) decisions.}

 A solution to the LP model with $\sum_{j \in \mathcal{J}}y^0_{js} + \sum_{k \in \mathcal{K}}y^1_{ks} = 0$ is feasible for scenario $s$ of the MIP model.